-Other interesting species included peregrine falcon (state threatened), spotted turtle (state threatened), and a sandhill crane.
-While they were not observed this year, peregrine falcon and spotted turtle have been documented in undisclosed locations in Alexandria.
-One very unusual visitor included a sandhill crane that was observed in the village in May 2012.
+Other interesting species included peregrine falcon (state threatened) and a sandhill crane.
+While not observed this year, peregrine falcons have been documented in undisclosed locations in Alexandria.
+One very unusual visitor included a sandhill crane that was observed in the Village in May 2012.
 This species is generally found in Canada and the northern part of the Midwest during the breeding season.